Physiotherapist for athletes

 We also offer sponsorship for young and up-and-coming athletes.

-Physio Caulfield for common athlete’s injuries
+Physio Elwood for common athlete’s injuries

 Athletes engage in high-level performance and place more strain and demand on their bodies than everyday people, often resulting in injuries to the following areas of the body.
-Caulfield physio Ben Demase focuses on physio for atheletes and will get you back on track (literally) in no time.
+Elwood physio Ben Demase focuses on physio for atheletes and will get you back on track (literally) in no time.